silverbulletmd/silverbullet-mattermost/README.md

 ## Query sources

-* `mm-saved` fetches (by default 15) saved posts in Mattermost, you to add a `where server = "community"` (with server name) clause to your query to select the mattermost server to query.
+* `mm-saved` fetches (by default 15) saved posts in Mattermost, you need to add a `where server = "community"` (with server name) clause to your query to select the mattermost server to query.

 To make the `mm-saved` query results look good, it's recommended you render your query results a template.
 Here is one to start with, you can keep it in e.g. `templates/mm-saved`: